 What's new in Joomla 3.4?

-Last year Joomla announced the new release cycle with an emphasis on releasing small regular updates instead of the complicated long/short updates.
-The release of 3.4 comes a bit later than planned, but today (Feb.
-24, 2015) we can expect the first stable version.
+Last year, Joomla announced the new release cycle with an emphasis on releasing small regular updates instead of the complicated long/short updates.
+The release of 3.4 is coming a bit later than planned, but today (24 February 2015) we can expect the first stable version.

 Improvements in the backend

 While testing the beta version, I immediately noticed that the sidebar in the backend looks different.
-This bar can now be hidden by clicking on the X in the top right corner.
-This allows you to create more space to work.
+This bar can now be hidden by clicking on the X at the top right.
+This allows you to create more space for working.

 Joomla included some pre-installed extensions that are not relevant for everyone.
-This makes the package larger/heavier than actually needed.
-Therefore, it was chosen to disconnect some components from the default installation.
-In Joomla 3.4 is a start here with com_weblinks including all associated modules and plugins.
-When you update from an older version weblinks remains (like all other extensions) just visible.
-If you still want to use weblinks then it can be found in the Joomla Extensions Directory.
+This makes the package bigger/heavier than actually needed.
+This is why we chose to decouple some components from the default installation.
+In Joomla 3.4, this is started with com_weblinks including all associated modules and plugins.
+When you update from an older version, weblinks (like all other extensions) remains visible as usual.
+If you still want to use weblinks, it can be found in the Joomla Extensions Directory.

 Editing modules from the frontend

-This is not new, right?
-Yes, editing modules from the frontend of your website was introduced in version 3.2.
-A big disadvantage was, that to edit modules, you always had to access the backend.
-In Joomla 3.4, this will be different.
+This isn't new, is it?
+True, editing modules from the frontend of your website was introduced in version 3.2.
+A big disadvantage was that to edit modules, you always had to access the backend.
+In Joomla 3.4, this changes.
 Thanks to a change in the system combined with new ACL options, it is now possible to edit the module in the frontend itself.
-With this you can now give the client access to some modules without having to get into the (for some clients complicated) backend.
+With this, you can now give customers access to some modules without them having to get into the (for some customers, complicated) backend.

 Further Microdata implementation

 In Joomla 3.2, Microdata was used for the first time.
-Microdata is a way to give certain information to the content.
+Microdata is a way of imbuing content with certain information.
 Search engines such as Bing , Google , Yahoo! and Yandex rely on this markup and use it to improve the display of search results.
-In Joomla 3.4, more extensions will use this markup.
+In Joomla 3.4, more extensions will start using this markup.

-Captchas are used, among other things, to prevent the automatic creation of accounts and placement of spam on Web sites.
+Captchas are used, among other things, to prevent the automatic creation of accounts and placement of spam on websites.
 Google has developed a new captcha to distinguish humans from robots on websites, eliminating the need to retype distorted characters or solve a puzzle.
-When you use this plugin on your website, a large number of users will have the opportunity to confirm that they are not a robot via a single click.
-If you want to use this plugin, read the article reCAPTCHA spam protection use in my knowledge base.
+When you use this plugin on your website, a large number of users are given the option to confirm that they are not a robot via a single click.
+If you want to use this plugin, read the article using reCAPTCHA spam protection in my knowledge base.

 Composer integration